Kashyap-Nirmal/Android_App/README.md

 ## Note
 - These demo apps were created and tested for ***Android 5 Lolipop***.
 - ***Request app permissions was not available for Android 5***.
 So if you try to run these demos on ***newer versions of android, demo might crash due to missing permission***.
 If so happens, ***please manually grant the required permissions***.
 - APK files are available for download.
+Navigate to the app you would like to try.
+You can use the Table given below.
+The APK file is available there.
 - Some snapshots of the demos are also present along with the apps.

 ## `📋 Table of Contents 📋`